tserrante/ZendeskDateTimeTool/README.md

 - [] Improve performace
 - [] Refactor to improve readability
 - [] Have timeline generator execute once and only once without the timer to cancel an unfired message
+- [] Add ability to select timezone for datetime formatting
 - [x] Implement a "timeline" or "Export" feature that collects all of the date time strings and their data
 - [x] Implement an "exclusion" feature that excludes certain date time strings from the timeline report
 - [x] Fix issue where caret does not move to the end of the string when the textarea first loads
 - [x] Fix record duplication when creating timeline

 ## Versions
-1.0.0 -  Implemented basic functionality
+- 1.0.0 -  Implemented basic functionality
-1.0.1 -  Generated extension ID and added to script.js/generateTimeline()
+- 1.0.1 -  Generated extension ID and added to script.js/generateTimeline()
-1.1.2 -  Added ability to omit records from timeline.
+- 1.1.2 -  Added ability to omit records from timeline.
 Fixed duplicate comments in timeline